exercism/python/exercises/concept/electric-bill/.docs/instructions.md

 4. Get efficiency

 Electronics are not 100% efficient.
-Therefore your employer wants to know the efficiency of the electronics.
+Therefore, your employer wants you to calculate the efficiency of the electronics.
-To get efficiency you have to divide the power factor by 100.
-The power factor is a float between 0 and 100.
+To get efficiency you have to divide the power factor (a float between 0 and 100) by 100.

 Implement a function `get_efficiency()` that accepts a float that holds the power factor.
-The function should then `return` the power factor as a float.
+The function should then `return` the calculated efficiency as a float.

 ```python
 >>> get_efficiency(80)